GlennD12/react-testing-library/readme.md

 # Vite + React + TypeScript + Jest + React Testing Library Setup

 This repository provides a step-by-step guide to setting up Jest and React Testing Library in a Vite project with TypeScript.
-Follow along with the [youtube tutorial](https://www.youtube.com/watch?v=tnCLaxCCKWk&ab_channel=PedroFurquim) I've made following the same process

 ## Prerequisites